military-strategies-and-tactics

 Reorganization of the Samurai Class

-The Tokugawa reforms transformed the samurai from independent warriors into a hereditary bureaucracy living in castle towns.
+The Tokugawa reforms transformed the samurai from independent warriors into a hereditary bureaucracy residing in castle towns.
 Samurai were now required to serve a specific lord, usually the shogun or a daimyo, and were bound by strict codes of loyalty and behavior.
 They received a stipend in rice (kokudaka) rather than land, making them financially dependent on their lord.
 This stipend was often fixed, and as the economy shifted from rice to money, many samurai fell into debt.
 However, the system ensured that samurai did not become independent warlords.
 The shogunate also strictly regulated marriage and alliances among samurai families to prevent the formation of powerful coalitions.
 By turning the samurai into salaried administrators, the Tokugawa eliminated the primary source of military instability during the Sengoku period.
+Samurai became bureaucrats, scholars, and police, with little to no actual combat experience.
+This shift had profound cultural consequences, as the warrior ethos was gradually replaced by Confucian ideals of order and loyalty.

 Hierarchical Control Through Buke Shohatto (Laws for the Military Houses)